 When it starts, it will show a menu with the hotkeys, but here they:

-If you have problems, check the log.txt file. (created in the root dir where HoloVCS.exe is)
+If you have problems, check the log.txt file for clues. (created in the root dir where HoloVCS.exe is)

-Q. Does it support other games besides Pitfall!?
+Q. Does it support other games besides these?

-Q. I noticed you’re using Stella’s libretro interface, does this mean I can pop in a NES emulator or whatever by replacing the dll?
+Q. I noticed you’re using emulators via a libretro dll interface, does this mean I can pop in more emulator types?

 A. This is a known bug, sorry.
 I mean, it’s a ghost snake now